mhwlng/kiosk-server/README.md

 **This software works with any kind of display.
 I have been testing with ultra-wide displays :**

+3D-printed enclosures, for these displays, can be found : https://www.printables.com/@mhwlng_888536/collections/920676

 Touch Display 1920x480 (8.8 inch, IPS panel, default orientation is portrait):

 https://www.aliexpress.com/item/1005003014364673.html